st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 ### Step 4: Add the Setting to `bool MatchesAlterationSettings(Json::Value map)`

 Got to `/src/InGame/LoadMaps/GetMapUrl/GetMapWithStorageObject.as`
 This step ensures that the newly added alteration setting is recognized and processed correctly when filtering maps.
 The `MatchesAlterationSettings` function and `MatchSeasonalSettings` both help with determining whether a map matches the current alteration settings activated by the user.
-Here is how to add an alteration too them.
+Here is how to add an alteration to them.

 This should also be added to "IsAlterationSettingActive", (when it is time to update the seasonal settings, this should also be updated, but for IsSeasonSettingActive instead of alteration)